CompendiumLabs/oneping/README.md

 ## Chat Interface

 The `Chat` interface is a simple wrapper for a conversation history.
 It can be used to chat with an LLM provider or to simply maintain a conversation history for your bot.
+If takes the usual `reply`, `stream`, and `stream_async` functions, and calling it directly will map to `reply`.

 ```python
 chat = oneping.Chat(provider='anthropic', system=system)